-Future Possibilities Canada Inc. (the "Organization") is a provincial organization that provides coaching and mentoring to elementary and middle school-aged children in Ontario.
+Future Possibilities Canada Inc. (the "Organization") is a provincial organization that provides coaching, mentoring, leadership and civic engagement programming to elementary school-aged children in Ontario.
 The Organization is incorporated without share capital under the Corporations Act (Ontario) and is exempt from income taxes.
 The Organization is a registered charity under the Income Tax Act (Canada).